aims-group/publication-site/README.md

     variable.py

 The files are used to populate the database with relevant meta data.
 The meta data is currently designed with climate science in mind, but these files can be customized to fit a variety of needs.
-Each of the files generally follows a pattern of declaring a project/program, then a list of relevant tags.
+Each of the files generally follows a pattern of declaring a project, then a list of relevant tags.
 For example, the CMIP5 project has various climate models, so each model is listed in the model.py file which allows users to optionally tag a publication as being related to that model.